librenms/librenms/doc/Extensions/Network-Map.md

 A global map will be drawn from the information in the database, it is worth noting that this could lead to a large network map.
 Network maps for individual devices are available showing the relationship with other devices.
-Also you can Build Device Groups and those Device Groups can drawn with Network Map.
+Also you can Build Device Groups and those Device Groups can be drawn with Network Map.

 ### Network Map Configurator.
 This link will show you all the options and explain what they do.
 [Link](http://visjs.org/docs/network/)